![]() |

 VW Autovilla

-None of the other touring vehicles in my life come close to the loads of character this little turtle had.
-It not only had a soul, but was sentient.
-Not like Christene in Stephen King's haunted car story, but more in a friendly Casspir the Ghost kind of way.
-The lil' turtle's engine would pick only the most beautiful spots to over-heat, be it a snowy mountain or a quiet beach.
-Where the passenger and I would proceed to get bruises in the unlikeliest places.
+The sentient part happened when the lil' turtle picked only the most beautiful spots to over-heat, be it a snowy mountain or a quiet beach.
+Where the passenger and I would then proceed to get bruises in the unlikeliest places.

-All my best road trips were made in this one and she taught me to stop and eat where security guards, cops and truckers stop.
+All my best road trips were made in this one and she taught me to stop where security guards, cops and truckers eat.
 There, the food is always good, cheap and plentiful.

 Yamaha XT 550